bugthesystem/InfluxDB.Net/README.md

 This is a fork of [InfluxDB.Net](https://github.com/ziyasal/InfluxDB.Net/) NuGet library which currently seems to be in hibernation.
 I took whatever was out there (including improvements from other forks) did some refactoring on the codebase and plan on implementing the rest of the InfluxDB API.

 **Installation**
-I did not create a separate NuGet for this fork so you will have to download the .sln, build it in release and add it to your project.
-Unit tests work, and the Influx API calls that were implemented previously seem to work fine.
+There is a nuget package for this project on [nuget.org](https://www.nuget.org/packages/InfluxDB.Net-Main/)

-**InfluxDB v0.9.6 and the TICK stack**
+**Versions of InfluxDB**
-Since Influx released InfluxDB v0.9.6 and [announced](https://influxdata.com/blog/influxdb-the-platform-for-time-series-data/) their TICK stack, I plan on creating an umbrella NuGet which would support all components of the TICK stack.
+The currently supported versions of InfluxDB is 0.9 - 0.13.
+When creating a connection to the database you can specify the version to use, or the *auto* configuration that starts by determening the version.

-####List of supported methods (More documentation available soon)
+####List of supported methods
 - [Ping](#ping)
 - [Version](#version)
 - [CreateDatabase](#create-database)